D Line (Los Angeles Metro): Proposed Arts District Extension

-The following table lists the stations of the D Line, from east to west:

 Operations

+On Metro Rail's internal timetables, the D Line is called line 805.

 Maintenance

 The D Line operates from the Division 20 Yard (Santa Fe Yard) located in the Arts District at 320 South Santa Fe Avenue, Los Angeles.
 This yard stores train cars and equipment used on the B and D Lines.
 It is also where heavy maintenance is performed on the fleet.
 Subway trains access this yard by continuing eastward after ending their revenue service at Union Station, exiting tunnels through a portal at Ducommun Street, and then traveling south to the yard's entrance at 1st Street.

 Rolling stock

 The D Line uses A650 75 ft electric multiple unit cars built by Breda in Italy; these trains are based on similar vehicles that were built by the Budd Company for the Baltimore and Miami rapid transit systems between 1983 and 1986.
 Trains usually run in four-car during peak hours and two-car outside of peak hours.
 The cars are maintained in a Metro yard on Santa Fe Drive near 4th Street alongside the Los Angeles River in Downtown Los Angeles.

-In March 2017, Metro ordered new CRRC MA HR4000 railcars, some of which will operate on the D Line when the D Line Extension is completed.
+In March 2017, Metro ordered 64 CRRC HR4000 railcars, some of which will operate on the D Line when the D Line Extension is completed.
+In January 2024, Metro ordered 182 Hyundai Rotem HR5000 trains, allowing for future replacement of all Breda A650 trains, expanded train service including a four minute train frequency, and extensions of the D Line over three phases.
+The first HR4000 train began revenue service on the D Line on December 20, 2024, due to testing on Phase 1 of the D Line Extension.